Sicariidae—Sixeyed Sicariid Spiders

-A closely related species that is believed to have been introduced from southern Europe, Loxosceles rufescens, the Mediterranean recluse, has become established in the steam tunnels of Penn State and in other locations in the Northeast.
+The Mediterranean recluse, Loxosceles rufescens, is a closely related species that was introduced from southern Europe.
+It is established in the steam tunnels of Penn State and in other locations in the Northeast.
 These spiders are not known to have bitten any employees or students, despite their long sojourn in the Penn State steam tunnels.
 The bites of these spiders do not produce the severe reactions typically associated with the brown recluse spider.

 These spiders are chocolate brown in color, and their bodies are about 9 millimeters in length with long legs.
 They have three pairs of eyes, arranged in a triad, and have a violin-shaped marking on the cephalothorax.
 The body of the “violin” is near the eyes and the neck of the “violin” extends backward, ending before the abdomen.
 Males are similar to females in appearance.